Minimum and Supplemental Criteria to the

 2. The 1000 gallons of water criteria in 201.C.3. is not needed in areas meeting the water system minimums.

-3. Risk must be located within 1000 feet of a fire hydrant or a non-pressurized water system pumper connection or drafting site, which meets the minimum criteria.
+3. Risk must be located within 1000 road feet of a fire hydrant or a non-pressurized water system pumper connection or drafting site, which meets the minimum criteria.
+Roads must be accessible to fire apparatus year-round.

 4. Hauled or mobile water systems must be available throughout at least 85% of the response area being considered.